coingaming/hub88-fe/README.md

 graphql url: https://countries.trevorblades.com/
 query name: countries

+### Submission
-Please put your code in the public repository of your github and send the link Also add to the repository README.md file and instructions on how to install and run your project
+- Provide a README.md file with instructions on how to install and run your project
+- Ensure project source code is available in a public github repository
+- Send repository link to the recruitment partner